Chain-Mao/Stereo3DMOT/README.md

 We provide instructions (inference, evaluation and visualization) for reproducing our method's performance on various supported datasets ([KITTI](docs/KITTI.md)) for benchmarking purposes.

 ## Issues
-If you have any questions regarding our code or dataset, feel free to open an issue or send an email to maochen981203@gmail.com
+If you have any questions regarding our code or paper, feel free to open an issue or send an email to maochen981203@gmail.com

 ## Acknowledgements
 Parts of this repo are inspired by the following repositories: